Rick DeJesus-Rueff, Academic Program Director

 - Complete the six service learning seminars offered by the program, beginning with the spring semester of the freshman year.
 First Generation Scholars earn a 0.5 academic credit hour for each seminar completed; seminars are letter graded.

-- Complete a community service preparation workshop during the first semester of enrollment and at least 30 hours of community service during each of the succeeding seven semesters of enrollment at the College.
+- Complete a community service preparation workshop during the first year of enrollment and at least 30 hours of community service during each succeeding year of enrollment at the College.

 - Maintain satisfactory academic progress toward the completion of degree requirements.